NEW! Pyramid Valley Pinot Noir, North Canterbury, New Zealand 2020

 “Phenomenal” - Matthew Jukes, 18 points

-We asked Pyramid Valley’s owner, Steve Smith, what he thought of the 2020 vintage and his eyes immediately lit up (there’s something about a genuine smile that you just can’t fake and a lot of it can be seen in the eyes).
-He told us, however, that it was a vintage that almost didn’t make it into the bottle, because, in case you need reminding, 2020 was the year of the Covid pandemic, and New Zealand was under one of the strictest lockdowns.
-The only people allowed in the winery were Huw, the winemaker, and his sister, but they didn’t have a team to pick the grapes, because the rules required everyone in a contact group to be in a bubble and that’s not easy with itinerant workers!
-By chance, a group of Argentine friends were stranded in New Zealand, unable to get home due to the restrictions, and Steve persuaded them to pick the harvest, as they were in their own bubble, and the harvest was saved.
+Pyramid Valley’s winemaker, Huw Kinch, described the 2020 vintage as “near perfect”, but it was the vintage that almost didn’t make it into the bottle, because, in case you needed reminding, 2020 was the year of the Covid pandemic, and New Zealand was under one of the strictest lockdowns in the world.
+The only people allowed in the winery were Huw and his sister, but you can’t make wine without grapes and they didn’t have a team of pickers, because the rules required everyone in a contact group to be in a bubble and that’s not easy with itinerant workers!
+However, by chance, a group of Argentine friends were stranded in New Zealand, unable to fly home due to the restrictions, and Huw persuaded them to pick the harvest, as they were in their own bubble, and the harvest was saved.

-Thank goodness for that!
+Well, thank goodness for that!
 It’s a beautiful vintage for this wine, drenched in sweet, perfumed Pinot Noir fruit; silky and sensual, with soft tannins and although it’s relatively light in body, it has great intensity of flavour.
 As well as the cherry, raspberry and pomegranate notes, there are exotic spice and wispy smoke elements that add further intrigue.
-We picked up a parcel at a great price and are passing on the saving to you, as we always do.
-It would normally be closer to £40 a bottle.
+It’s a sensational match with Peking duck, with the sweet red berry fruit chiming beautifully with the crispy skin, the tender meat and the tangy hoisin sauce.
 13% alc.
-Drink now-2024.
+Drink now-2034.

 Press reviews: